tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/redis_instance.html.markdown

 * `tags` - (Optional, Map) Instance tags.
 * `type_id` - (Optional, Int, ForceNew) Instance type.
 Available values reference data source `tencentcloud_redis_zone_config` or [document](https://intl.cloud.tencent.com/document/product/239/32069).
 * `type` - (Optional, String, ForceNew, **Deprecated**) It has been deprecated from version 1.33.1.
 Please use 'type_id' instead.
 Instance type.
 Available values: `cluster_ckv`,`cluster_redis5.0`,`cluster_redis`,`master_slave_ckv`,`master_slave_redis4.0`,`master_slave_redis5.0`,`master_slave_redis`,`standalone_redis`, specific region support specific types, need to refer data `tencentcloud_redis_zone_config`.
+* `upgrade_proxy_and_redis_server` - (Optional, Bool) Specify whether to upgrade proxy and redis server.
+This Argument only works while upgrading single-AZ instance to Multi-AZ.
+NOTE: If set to true and the upgrade finished, the instance will be flash stopped one or multiple times within 3 minutes.
 * `vpc_id` - (Optional, String, ForceNew) ID of the vpc with which the instance is to be associated.

 ## Attributes Reference